 Under brokerage agency, licensees of that brokerage who act for both the buyer/tenant and seller/landlord, or for competing buyers/tenants would be in a conflict of interest and so would the brokerage.

-Under designated agency, as long as the buyer/tenant and the seller/landlord or the competing buyers/tenants have different designated agents, even thought those agents are in the same brokerage, there is no “dual agency” and therefore no conflict.
+Under designated agency, as long as the buyer/tenant and the seller/landlord or the competing buyers/tenants have different designated agents, even though those agents are in the same brokerage, there is no “dual agency” and therefore no conflict.
 Under designated agency, dual agency would only arise if the same designated agent tried to act for both the buyer/tenant and seller/landlord, or tried to act for competing buyers/tenants in the same transaction.

 No Agency — Unrepresented Party